raygj/vault-content/use-cases/active-directory-service-account-mgmt/README.md

 ### Vault CLI

-this command will request Vault to create a
+this command will request Vault to create a new password for the bound service account; in our case `appsvc1`

 `vault read ad/creds/demo-app-svc`